FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 Where $\alpha_1$ is equal to $\frac{1}{\frac{[H^+]}{K_1} + 1 + \frac{K_2}{[H^+]}}$ and $\alpha_2$ is equal to $\frac{1}{\frac{[H^+]^2 }{K_1 K_2} +\frac{[H^+]}{K_2} + 1}$ and $K_1$  and $K_2$ are the first and second dissociation constants for carbonic acid. $K_w$ is the described in equation (5).

 ${K_w} ={\left[H^+\right]} \left[{OH}^{{-}} \right]$ (5)

+Determination of ANC or alkalinity in an unknown solution can be achieved using titration.
+For the titration experiment, one first has to find the equivalence point, or the point in the titration one adds exactly an equivalent or stoichiometric amount of titrant.
+This volume is known as the "equivalent" volume or $V_e$ as shown in the equation below.

+$V_e=\frac{V_s*N_s}{N_t}$ (6)

+The other way to determine ANC is to use a Gran plot technique, that is used after the equivalence point has been attained, where initial ANC is 0.
+This works because further titration past the equivalence point will result in an increase in the amount of [H+] equivalent to the amount of [H+] added.

 The above five are the principal equations that the team is going to use to determine ANC with increasing amounts of acid rain entering the system.